 stop sampling for W

-fix the estimation for theta_K.
+fix the estimation of parameter of K

 prior for theta_K